FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Preparatory section

-Following \cite{llibrebook}, among the hyperbolic singular points at infinity only \emph{nodes} and \emph{saddles} may appear.
-All the semi-hyperbolic singular points can appear at infinity.
-If one of these hyperbolic or semi-hyperbolic singularities at infinity is a (topological) saddle, then the straight line defined by $v = 0$, representing the equator of $\mathbb{S}^2$, is a stable or unstable manifold, or a center manifold.
-The same property also holds for semi-hyperbolic singularities of saddle-node type.
-They can have their hyperbolic sectors split in two different ways depending on the Jacobian matrix of the system in the charts $U_1$ or $U_2$.
-These matrices may be either
+Our discussion is concentrated on \emph{isolated singularities} in the equator.
+According to \cite{llibrebook}, only \emph{nodes} and \emph{saddles} can arise as hyperbolic singularities at infinity.
+All semi-hyperbolic singular points may also emerge at infinity.
+In the case that one of these singular points at infinity is a saddle (topologically), then the line \(v=0,\) corresponding to the equator of \(\mathbb{S}^2\), serves as a stable, unstable, or center manifold.
+This property also applies to semi-hyperbolic points of saddle-node type, whose hyperbolic sectors may be divided into two distinct forms depending on the Jacobian matrix written in the charts $U_1$ or \(U_2.\) These matrices may be either

-with $a \neq 0$ and $\star \in \RR$.
-The sense of the orbits can also be the opposite.
-The nilpotent points, as well as the singularities with zero linear part, have a behavior at infinity that is quite a bit more complicated than the hyperbolic and elementary singular points.
-Blow-up is needed to study them.
+where $a \neq 0$ and $\star \in \RR$.
+Nilpotent equilibria exhibit behaviour at infinity that is considerably more complex than those of hyperbolic equilibria.
+Blow-up techniques of Subsection \ref{sec:vertical} are needed to study them.